Carolina wren: Song and calls

 A Carolina Wren singing in Forest Park.

-Carolina wrens sing year round and at any point during the daytime, with the exception of performing during the most harsh weather conditions.
+Carolina wrens sing year round and at any point during the daytime, except during the most harsh weather conditions.
 Males alone sing, and have a repertoire of at least twenty different phrase patterns and on average, thirty two.
-One of these patterns is repeated for several minutes, and although the male's song can be repeated up to twelve times, the general number of songs range from three to five times in repetition.
+One of these patterns is repeated for several minutes, and although the male's song can be repeated up to twelve times, the general number of songs ranges from three to five times in repetition.
 While singing, the tail of the birds is pointed downward.
 Some general vocalizations have been transcribed as teakettle-teakettle-teakettle and cheery-cheery-cheery.
 Various descriptions of the teakettle song include whee-udel, whee-udel, whee-udel, che-wortel, che-wortel and túrtee-túrtee-túrtee and familiar names and phrases such as sweet heart, sweet heart, come to me, come to me, sweet William, and Richelieu, Richelieu.

 Males are capable of increasing their repertoire through song learning, but due to their sedentary nature and territorial defense habits, the song learning must occur within the first three months of life.
 Geographic barriers affect song repertoire size from male wrens, as one study indicated that distances separated as close as 3 km by water barriers can have the same effect as that of a distance of 145 km in the mainland with no barriers.

 Female Carolina wrens possess song control regions that would appear to make them capable of singing with repertoires like the male.
 Due to vocalizations that they occasionally make with the male, it has been suggested that song perception plays a role and is of behavioral relevance.